 Body / Back and Sides

-The body of the guitar is made up of the top, the back, and the sides of your guitar.
+The guitar’s body is composed of the top, back, and sides of your guitar.
 These three elements determine the different shapes of the body.
 The measurements are noted as the upper bout, lower bout, and body depth.

 The back and sides are either made from laminate or solid wood.
 They play a significant role in the tone of the instrument.
 Any guitar with solid wood back and sides is better-sounding and more expensive than its laminate counterpart.